learnk8s/learnk8s.io/_blog/why-kube/index.md

 Microservices on the other hand introduce a different challenge.

-When for every application that you created, you can refactor the same applications in a collection of four microservices, you have at least four times more services to develop, package and release.
+When for every application, you can refactor the same applications in a collection of four microservices, you have at least four times more services to develop, package and release.

 It's not uncommon for a small service to be made out of dozen of micro services such as a front-end app, a backend API, an authorisation server, an admin application, etc.